matlab2tikz/matlab2tikz/README.md

 >> help matlab2tikz
 ```
 Sometimes, MATLAB makes it hard to create matching LaTeX plots by keeping
-invisible objects around or streches the plots too far beyond the bounding box.
+invisible objects around or stretches the plots too far beyond the bounding box.
 Use
 ```matlab
 >> cleanfigure;